 Be Respectful With Photography

-In a number of societies, it is considered impolite and even offensive to photograph without consent.
+In some societies, it is considered impolite and even offensive to photograph without consent.
 Some cultures even believe that capturing their image will bring them bad luck.
 My photographic rule is to always ask first if attempting an individual portrait or very small group (3 or 4) portrait.
-Photographing a street scene is far less likely to cause offence to a person who is one amongst hundreds than shoving a camera close to their face and snapping away.
+Photographing a street scene is far less likely to offend a person who is one amongst hundreds than shoving a camera close to their face and snapping away.
 You are most likely to feel uncomfortable if a stranger photographed you without your consent, thus the same applies when you are behind the viewfinder; it often makes others feel uncomfortable – so ask first.

 Beware Of Voluntourism